Olex2/Olex2Manual/Tasks/01_loading_data.md

 If you don't have the diffraction data, you can still prepare tables, reports and images from the contents of the .res file, but you cannot modify your model.

 ## Opening a Structure
-The basic unit you work with in Olex2 is `a structure'.
+The basic unit you work with in Olex2 is "a structure".
 It has a name and that should not change throughout the process.
 Underlying this structure is a single data collection (which may, of course, give rise to more than one .hkl file).
 We encourage you to place all files belonging to a structure (and only those) into a named directory.
 In practice this means that after a data collection is finished, you work in a particular directory.
 In order to open a particular structure, do one of the following:

 - Simply drag and drop any crystallographic file into Olex2.
 - On the GUI panel under `@Home|Start`, select **Open Existing Structure or Data File**, locate your directory, select the .ins file and click Open.